 Oracle ERP Cloud portfolio for construction contains several products such as Oracle Aconex for design and construction coordination and Primavera products for project and portfolio management.
 In addition, Oracle includes Textura payment for streamlining subcontractor invoicing and payment and other products for submittals management in the pre-construction phase and collaboration among GCs and sub-contractors.

 These operational capabilities provide a significant edge for Oracle in these industries compared to its other competitors in the enterprise space, such as Microsoft F&O and SAP S/4 HANA.

 While Oracle might not have as deep last mile functionality for government contractors such as Deltek, Sage, or Unanet, they are far more globalized and localized to meet the needs of large public construction firms.
-For these reasons, Oracle ERP Cloud lands at #5 on our list of the top 10 construction ERP systems.
+For these reasons, there is no change in Oracle ERP Cloud’s rank this year and still maintains the rank at #5 on our list of top 10 construction ERP systems.